LiranLizqj6pe/LiranLizqj6pe.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 My name is Liran Li (simplified Chinese: 李[Li] 栎然[Liran]), but you can also call me Stephen.
-I'm double majoring in Theoretical Mathematics and Computer Science at the University of Virginia.
-My main reseach interests are Geometric Group Theory and Cryptography.
-I study the word problem for groups, representation theory, oblivious data structures and algorithms, public key crypto systems, and automata theory.
-My detailed [CV](https://drive.google.com/file/d/1RyMfAfjlp0ejJw_iH07K3B1MDyU9auYE/view?usp=sharing) can be obtained here.
+I’m an incoming MSCS student at the [School of Computer Science, Carnegie Mellon University](https://www.cs.cmu.edu/).
+My primary research interest lies in the mathematical foundations of cryptography, especially at the intersection of cryptography and geometric group theory.
+I also explore broader topics in theoretical computer science, cryptography, and computational algebraic topology.
+My detailed CV can be obtained [here](https://drive.google.com/file/d/1RyMfAfjlp0ejJw_iH07K3B1MDyU9auYE/view?usp=sharing).

 I was born and raised in [Nanjing city (simplified Chinese: 南京)](https://en.wikipedia.org/wiki/Nanjing), People's Republic of China.